 The following table sets forth certain information with respect to the directors, executive officers and secretary of the Company.
 There is no relationship by blood, marriage or adoption among the directors and officers.
-All directors serve one-year terms with their terms expiring at the Annual Meeting.
+All directors serve one year terms with their terms expiring at the Annual Meeting.
 All officers of the Company are elected or appointed by the Board of Directors and hold office until the Annual Meeting or until replaced at the discretion of the Board.

 Name Age Position with the Company Director Since

-John V. Winfield (2) 69 Chairman of the Board; President and Chief Executive Officer 1996
+John V. Winfield (2) 69 Chairman, President and Chief Executive Officer 1995

-Jerold R. Babin (3) 84 Director 1996
+William J. Nance 72 Director 1996

 John C. Love 76 Director 1998

-William J. Nance 72 Director 1996

-Clyde W. Tinnen 44 Secretary N/A
+Clyde W. Tinnen 44 Acting Secretary N/A

 David T. Nguyen 43 Treasurer and Controller N/A

+All of the above as a group